 For the first time in a long time Lora was afraid.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Florian MaierWrite a Review